panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 }
 ```

-*"Every callback function should be memoized to prevent useless re-rendering of child components which use the callback function"* is the reasoning of his teammates.
+*"Every callback function should be memoized to prevent useless re-rendering of child components that use the callback function"* is the reasoning of his teammates.

-This statement is far from the truth.
-Moreover, such usage of `useCallback()` makes the component slower, harming the performance.
+This reasoning is far from the truth.
+Moreover, such usage of `useCallback()` makes the component slower.

 In this post, I'm going to explain how to use correctly `useCallback()`.

 ## 1. Understanding functions equality check

-Before diving into `useCallback()` usage, let's distinguish the problem the hook solves: functions equality check.
+Before diving into `useCallback()` usage, let's distinguish the problem `useCallback()` solves &mdash; the functions equality check.

-Let's define a function named `factory()` that returns functions:
+Let's write a function named `factory()` that returns functions:

 ```javascript{11-12}
 function factory() {